bkoconnell/coalescer/README.md

 # coalescer
 Make sure you have `Docker` installed.
-Then you can simply clone this repository and run `./build.sh`
+Then you can simply clone this repository and run the `./build.sh` script in your Linux terminal.
+This program does not have a Windows or Mac version.

 This project had several requirements from the "customer":